galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 # <a name="codesnippets"></a>Code snippets and examples

-<details><summary>Add the _@GitHubIssue_ and _@ContinueOnTestFailure_ annotations on a test class</summary>
+<details><summary>Add the @GitHubIssue and @ContinueOnTestFailure annotation on a test class</summary>

-Use the following code to add GitHub issue _1000_ in the _galasa-dev/projectmanagement repository_ on the SimBank _BatchAccountsOpenTest_ test class.
+Use the following code to add GitHub issue _1000_ in the _galasa-dev/projectmanagement_ repository on the SimBank _BatchAccountsOpenTest_ test class.
 Ensure all test methods in the test class are run by using the _@ContinueOnTestFailure_ annotation:

 ```
 @Test